geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 In this task, you will open the Microsoft Teams desktop application on LON-CL1 and log in as Adatum’s MOD Administrator.
 You will then conduct a brief chat session with the IT Consultant (your fellow student whose tenant ID was assigned to you by your instructor).
 This will validate that you can use Teams to chat with the IT Consultant whenever necessary to discuss matters concerning the new Service Request Ticketing system.

-**IMPORTANT:** Remember that your instructor assigned your tenant suffix ID to another student, who is also building a similar ticketing system in his or her lab environment.
+**IMPORTANT:** Remember that your instructor assigned your tenant prefix to another student, who is also building a similar ticketing system in his or her lab environment.
 For that student, you will take on the role of the IT Consultant; therefore, expect to receive a text message from that student, who will do so to validate that Chat functionality is working within his or her Teams’ application.

 1. Switch to the **LON-CL1** VM.
-You should still be logged into your LON-CL1 VM as the Administrator (or Domain Admin) with a **Password** of **Pa55w.rd**; if not, then do so now.
+You should still be logged into your LON-CL1 VM as the Administrator with a password of **Pa55w.rd**; if not, then do so now.

 2. In the **Search** field on the taskbar at the bottom of the screen, enter **Teams**.
 In the list that appears, select **Microsoft Teams** (or you can select the **Microsoft Teams** icon on your desktop).

 3. Maximize the Microsoft Teams window.

 4. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
-If you receive a log-in screen, then log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.
+If you receive a log-in screen, then log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.

 	However, if the Teams app opens without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
 If the circle displays **MA** (for your MOD Administrator), then proceed to **step 8**.
 If any value other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
 In this case, select the circle, and in the menu that appears, select **Sign out**.
-Then proceed through the sign-in process and log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.
+Then proceed through the sign-in process and log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.

 5. On the **Use this account everywhere on your device** window, uncheck (clear) the **Allow my organization to manage my device** check box, and then select **Yes.**